Configure First Hop Security

 switch(config)# copy running-config startup-config

-For more information on mobility and duplicate detection, see Duplicate Detection for IP and MAC Addresses section.
+For more information on mobility and duplicate detection, see the Duplicate Detection for IP and MAC Addresses section.

 • For MAC: